gipritchard/Space-Debris/Space Debris Taskforce.md

 - Cannot be played as an action.

 ## 2. Draw Debris Cards
-Each space on the game board is limited to 3 Debris.
+Each space is limited to 3 Debris.
 As Debris accumulates in a space, the risk of a collision and fragmentation rises.

 Look at the Collision tracker on the game board.
 This indicates the number of cards to draw from the Debris deck, and the quantity of Debris to place at a location.
 ![](../attachments/debris_example.jpg)